karankabbur/Effective-connectivity-and-Controllability-in-brain-dynamics/README.md

 # Effective-connectivity-and-Controllability-in-brain-dynamics
 This repository consists of code for the paper "Controlling target brain regions by optimal selection of input nodes".

-The folder "Data" contains all EC matrices used in the paper, The notebook "" reproduces all main results in the paper.
+The folder "Data" contains all EC matrices used in the paper.

+The notebook "target_control_brain_networks.ipynb" reproduces all main results in the paper.
 Figures are saved in the "figs" directory.